figma-plus/docs/api/utilities.md

 # Utilities

-The API also includes a number of utility functions to help you in your plugin development.
+The API also includes a number of utility functions and properties to help you in your plugin development.

 ## toggleShowNodeId